VPT Scenario Entry Tool (S.E.T. or ScenGen)

 Units:

-By default, velocities are to be entered in Nautical Miles per Hour (nm/h), also called nauts or knots (kts).
+By default, velocities are to be entered in KM/Hour, or Nautical Miles per Hour (nm/h), also called nauts or knots (kts).

 Times are to be entered as: